puttyman/streamarrfs/README.md

 - The torrent does not have enough peers.
 - The torrent has timed-out to be in readable state.
 - Plex is currently indexing the library and may cause torrents to start.
 - Your server does not have enough RAM.
-At least 4gb is recommended due to [webtorrent issue](https://github.com/webtorrent/webtorrent/issues/1973)
+Your allocated RAM should be more than the size of the video being streamed.
+See [webtorrent issue](https://github.com/webtorrent/webtorrent/issues/1973)
-- The video your are trying to stream have multiple versions. e.g. movie.1080p.mp4 movie.2160p.mp4
+- The video your are trying to stream have multiple versions. e.g. movie.1080p.mp4 movie.2160p.mp4.

 ##### Solutions & Workarounds
  - Simply retry playing the video until it works.